MicrosoftDocs/memdocs/memdocs/intune/user-help/use-microsoft-tunnel-ios.md

 ## Connect and disconnect VPN

 1. Open Microsoft Tunnel.
-2. If prompted to, sign in with your work account.
+2. Sign in with your work account if prompted.
-3. On the **Connect** screen, turn the **Status** switch on or orff to connect or disconnect from the VPN.
+3. On the **Connect** screen, flip the **Status** to connect or disconnect from the VPN.

 An absent **Status** switch means that Tunnel is configured to connect automatically when certain apps are in use.
 To turn this functionality off, go to **Details** and turn off **Connect on demand**.